alfredocarella/prosjekttorg/README.md

 ## Project timeline
 *Prosjekttorg* is still an idea, and has not acquired project status.
 As such, its development is conditioned to my obtaining funding or meeting interested contributors.

-If you have read so far and are interested in taking a look, there is a proof of concept running at [prosjekttorg.com](https://damp-fjord-48681.herokuapp.com/).